schaermu/github-judge-bot/README.md

 # GitHub Judge Bot - Your OpenSource evaluation buddy
-This bot is a port from an [old node.js](https://github.com/schaermu/repolyzer-slackbot) project of mine.
+This bot is a port of an [old node.js](https://github.com/schaermu/repolyzer-slackbot) project of mine.
 The Go code is probably not state-of-the-art, but this project is supposed to help me get to speed.

 Use the bot at your own risk.